scallyw4g/bonsai/bugs.md

+# Sept 23 2022 - 3:00 - closed - Reordered a load that had to be where it was
+* concurrency
+* dumb
+I knowingly (for no real reason) fucked around with the thread-queue code and introduced a bug.
+Don't play with fire kids.

+# Sept 22 2022 - 4:00 - closed - Typo when parsing .vox data into asset packfile
+* concurrency
+Getting some weird flashing/flickering when doing CopySet, but not when doing the regular mt copy job.. very confusing.

+Turned out that the main thread was only waiting till the thread queue was empty, not until all jobs were finished.
+This caused the workers to overwrite random stuff from the next frame while they finished.
+Only presented when the jobs were long-running enough to interfere with the next frame.

+# Sept 22 2022 - 1:00 - closed - Typo when parsing .vox data into asset packfile
+* copy-pasta
+I had a typo that took me quite a while to find.
+It presented as if I had a memory bug, so that's what I was looking for, but it was actually that I copy-pasta'd a yIndex when it should have been zIndex

 # Jan 17 2022 - 3:00 - closed - Passing a string with format chars to FormatCountedString_
 * va_args
 * format_string